tytydraco/yessleep/out/My_cat_always_leaves_me_the_best_gifts.md

 The rest of the family had forgotten the holiday.
 Not that I blamed them.
 My husband Saito was busy at work, pulling 70-hour shifts as he prepared a series of PowerPoints to explain his company’s corporate structure to a potential buyer.
 In the meantime, the twins June and Lily were busy with spring soccer and last-minute prep for their upcoming AP tests.

-I spent some time idly making myself coffee while the family swept.
+I spent some time idly making myself coffee while the family slept.
 Then, around 9:00 they all flew past in flurry, the twins off to a soccer game and Saito headed to the office.

 It wasn’t until they’d all left, that a lump began to form in my throat, and I headed to the backyard to have a little cry.
 I felt silly.
 It was a made up holiday, after all.
 Not like Christmas or a birthday (though Saito forgot my birthday too this year.)